alexmatros/UW-Notes/2A/CS 241E/CS 241E - Condensed Notes.md

 ```
 - Problem 1: LIS/JALR immediately followed by JR(Reg.link)
 	- The JALR will overwrite the intended return address that was placed in Reg.link = savedPC
-	- Since callee called by JALR instr returns to the JR(Reg.link) using its own JR(Reg.link instr at the end of the callee, we can elliminate the extra step and make the callee's JR(Reg.link) return directly to where we wanted the caller's JR(Reg.link) to return to
+	- Since callee called by JALR instr returns to the JR(Reg.link) using its own JR(Reg.link instr at the end of the callee, we can eliminate the extra step and make the callee's JR(Reg.link) return directly to where we wanted the caller's JR(Reg.link) to return to
 		- Replace JALR by JR: the address we pass into the callee in the link register 31 will directly be the addr that the caller should return to, rather than the addr of the JR(Reg.link) instr in the caller
 ```txt nums {10}
 // (tail) call